zhehaowang/zhehao.me/tech-notes/conversations/readme.md

 Callback.
 Inside jokes, and shows you are paying attention.

 Listen.
 It's not the same as waiting for your turn to speak.
 Listen attentively.
 2:1.

+HPM when you don't have something to say.
+H - personal experience with one element in the other person's dialogue, P - opinion, M - metaphor.
+Use them but use them cautiously, try H Q Q Q M Q Q Q...

+Try to flow before you try to be funny.

+In a conversation, our attention could be split between paying attention to the other person and thinking up a response.
+Focus on the former.

+The siren.
+Standing out physically.
+Voice and delivery.
+Dazzle and harmonious.
+Theatricality.
+Danger.
+Element of fear / mercurial mood.
+Unknown.
+A touch of madness.
+Irrationality.

+The rake.